khoaptit280220/BaseMini/README.md

-- BaseMini use Observer Pattern builded scriptstableObject Architecture
+- BaseMini use Observer Pattern builded with ScriptableObject Architecture
-- Don't use singleton
+- Don't use Singleton